CheriGore/MS1-project/readme.md

 * For other jiu jitsu academies to check out the academy
 * For peers with similar skills that may be directed to these pages to help test and advise on their suitability and function
 * For testers with varying skills that can advise of UX and personal preferences

+### USER STORIES
+As a prospective student, I want to find out the price so I can check it's within my budget.
+As a prospective student, I want to sign up for a free class so I can have a go.
+As a prospective student, I want to find out the style/ethos so that can decide if its the right place for me.
+As a prospective student, I want to check the class schedule so that I can see if I attend.

+As a parent, I want to research local martial arts clubs so that I can find the best fit for my child.
+As a parent, I want to find out the style/ethos so that can decide if its the right place for my family.
+As a parent, I want to contact the academy so that I can discuss my child's needs.

+As a student, I want to view the schedule so that I remember what time my class starts.
+As a student, I want to lookup my teachers details so that can contact them.
+As a student, I want to sign up for the mailing list so that I can read the latest news.

+As a x, I want to x so that x.
+As a x, I want to x so that x.

 ### DESIGN
 All pages will include a static navigation panel at the top and a static panel footer with media links and webmaster details: